ha-pu/paperpy/README.md

 ## System Prompt

 The file `system_prompt.txt` includes the system prompt used to generate the paper summaries.
-The script `modules/gpt_batch.py` automatically loads and adds it to the batch job.
+The script `paper.py` automatically loads and adds it to the batch job.
 You can change the system prompt by editing the the text in the file.
-The default prompt is.
+The default prompt is:

 > Your task is to read and understand complex academic texts and produce clear,
 > concise, and accurate summaries that synthesize the core contributions of each